rombrew/phobia/doc/TroubleShooting.md

 `PM_ERROR_NO_SYNC_FAULT` - Position estimate discrepancy is out of range.
 This erorr code can only come from bench model.

-`PM_ERROR_KNOB_CONTROL_FAULT` - Knob control signal was lost.
+`PM_ERROR_KNOB_SIGNAL_FAULT` - Knob input signal was lost or corrupted.
 Check the reliability and noise immunity of wiring.

 `PM_ERROR_SPI_DATA_FAULT` - SPI data transfer was failed frequently.
 Check the reliability and noise immunity of wiring.